-Star of the East is an historic high-grade gold mine in the Murchison region of Western Australia, first mined in 1897 after discovery by prospectors.
-The tenement E51/1561 contains evidence of this historic work, with an old shaft and other remnants of previous activity.
-Records indicate that the mine produced around 27,700oz gold, working along a main lode down to around 50m depth.2
+Star of the East is a historic high-grade gold mine in the Murchison region of Western Australia, first mined in 1897 after discovery by prospectors.
+Tenement E51/1561 contains evidence of this historic work, with an old shaft and other remnants of previous activity.
+Records indicate that the mine produced around 27,700oz gold, working along a main lode down to around 50m depth.1